Students with disability

 Source: Australian Government Department of Education and Training

-In the Independent sector, most students with disability attend regular schools although more than 4,400 – about 19 per cent of the total – attend one of the 111 special schools in the sector.
+In the Independent sector, most students with disability attend mainstream schools although more than 8,000 – about 7 per cent of the total – attend one of the 121 special schools in the sector.
 This is consistent with the trend over recent decades to integrate students with disability into mainstream classrooms or special needs units in mainstream schools.
-Parents should be able to choose a non-mainstream educational environment if a special school is the best option for their child.
+However, parents should be able to choose a non-mainstream educational environment if a special school is the best option for their child, and the Independent sector is a major provider of special schools.

 Special education provision